-There are times in life in which you need to pick up a new skill as quickly as possible.
-Of course, you can’t complete a data science PhD in the space of a week, but there are ways to assimilate some basic information rapidly, and even to have yourself ready to start out on a new career in less time than it takes an emperor penguin to incubate his egg.
-While that translates to fewer than 64 days, don’t expect the necessary time to be too much less than nine weeks.
+There are times in life when you need to pick up a new skill as quickly as possible.
+Of course, you can’t complete a data science PhD in the space of a week, but there are ways to assimilate some basic information rapidly, and even have yourself ready to start out on a new career in less time than it takes an emperor penguin to incubate his egg.
+While that translates to less than 64 days, don’t expect the necessary time to be too much less than nine weeks.
 Data science is a highly complex field, and you shouldn’t get the idea that you can learn it in a weekend.

 Free Samples: YouTube Tutorials

-If your high school reunion is coming up and you need desperately to learn enough to be able to pass yourself off as a successful data scientist, you can probably cram enough information into your brain so as to deceive your teenage nemeses by using free YouTube tutorials.
+If your high school reunion is coming up and you desperately need to learn enough to pass yourself off as a successful Data Scientist, you can probably cram enough information into your brain to deceive your teenage nemeses by using free YouTube tutorials.
 In reality, data science is a vast and highly technical field that calls for quite a bit of specialized knowledge, and you can’t expect to pick that up from a six-hour free tutorial on a free streaming platform.
 You will perhaps be able to get an idea of what data science is all about, but not much more than that.
-These tutorials aren’t a bad way to find out whether data science is suited to you (and vice versa), but you can’t expect them to jump-start a new career.
+YouTube tutorials aren't a bad way to determine if data science suits you (and vice versa), but you can’t expect them to jump-start a new career.

 Test-Driving the Subject Matter: Introductory Classes

 A more reliable way to start yourself off on your travels to the Isles of Data Science is by taking an introductory course, perhaps one that will acquaint you with the basics of Python, unless you’re determined to make your life difficult and insist on learning R instead.
-You can follow that, if you like, with a Python for data science class and start to apply your small store of knowledge.
-You could similarly consider a class in SQL, since, even as the big data paradigm shifts to NoSQL databases, you’ll still need SQL to extract information from the structured databases that lie in your future.
+You can follow that, if you like, with a Python for data science class and start to apply your basic knowledge.
+You could similarly consider a class in SQL, since even as the big data paradigm shifts to NoSQL databases, you’ll still need SQL to extract information from the structured databases that lie in your future.
 Those are only pieces of a complete data science toolkit, but they’ll be a helpful starting point for you in the event that you wish to continue your journey to a more in-depth course and professional application of your knowledge.
-Introductory classes are, bottom line, only an introduction, and the reality is that a little knowledge about data science won’t get you especially far, beyond priming you for further classes.
+Introductory classes are, in short, only an introduction, and the reality is that a little knowledge about data science won’t get you especially far, beyond priming you for further classes.
 These types of introductory classes usually last about a week.

-Making a Career of it: Professional Bootcamps and Certificate Programs
+Making a Career of It: Professional Bootcamps and Certificate Programs

 Questionably Useful: On-Demand Courses